The Complete Guide to Dental Bone Grafts: Procedure, Pain, and Cost [2024]

 Pain Management

-Most patients report that significant pain subsides within 1-2 weeks.
-However, complete healing of the grafted bone can take several months.
+Most patients report significant pain relief within 1-2 weeks following their dental bone graft procedure; however, complete healing of the grafted area can take several months.
 During this time:

-• Continue to follow your dentist’s instructions for oral hygiene and medication
+• Continue following your dentist’s instructions for oral hygiene and medication.

 Cost Analysis